lwjohnst86/analyzing-cohorts-course/chapter2.md

 ---

-## Tidy cohort data and wrangling into analyzable form.
+## Tidying the data for later analysis

 ```yaml
 type: VideoExercise